pmcgoohan/targeting-zero-mev/content-layer.md

 While it can be shown that violations of the protocol can be punished, it is also important to show that the system can recover from such violations with as little impact as possible.

-This will need to be considered in later documents or later versions of this document.
+This will be considered in later versions of this document.

 ## Protocol Tables